yifanzhu5/Job_Crawler/jobSearch/README.md

 #### How to use
 1. Prepare mySQL database

-Create one table(or tables for all websites) in your mySQL database with 5 mandatory columns : **publish_time, description, company, apply_url, from_url**(make sure the datatype is big enough for all these contents).
+Create one table named "jobs" in your mySQL database with 16 mandatory columns : **publish_time, description, company, locations, apply_url, from_url, basic_qualifications, team, city, job_category, job_family, job_schedule_type, preferred_qualifications, title, update_time, new_grad**(make sure the datatype is big enough for all these contents).

-And some other columns according to the website information(already used by Amazon or Shopify data) : **basic_qualifications, team, city, job_category, job_family, job_schedule_type, preferred_qualifications, title, update_time, new_grad, origin_id**.

-Or you can create new columns for certain websites.

 2. Generate spider file